ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 If disrupted, do you expect the system output to increase or decrease?

 A few examples:
-* What will happen if this loadbalancer breaks?
+* What will happen if this load balancer breaks?
 * What will happen if caching fails?
 * What will happen if latency increases with 300ms?
-* What will happen if we loose connection to our DB?
+* What will happen if we lose connection to our DB?

 Make hypothesis on parts of the system you believe are resilient — after all, that’s the whole point of the experiment.
 Also think about what the preferred outcome will be in one of these situations and don’t make a hypothesis that you know will break you!